wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-change-property.md

 [assembly: GenerateTypedChangePropertyAction(typeof(MyApp.ViewModels.ShellViewModel), "^(Status|Title)$")]
 ```

-> Only public or internal properties with accessible setters are supported.
+> Only public or internal properties with accessible setters are supported; internal requires being in the same/friend assembly.
 Wildcard/regex assembly attributes ignore inaccessible matches; if no accessible properties match, a diagnostic is produced and no action class is generated.
+> Property types must be public; using a non-public type will produce an XBG014 diagnostic.

 ### Matching rules at a glance